What does Alan mean?

-Alan has 25 variant forms: Ailean, Ailin, Al, Alain, Alair, Aland, Alann, Alano, Alanson, Alen, Alin, Allain, Allan, Allayne, Allen, Alley, Alleyn, Alleyne, Allie, Allin, Allon, Allyn, Alon, Alun and Alyn.
+Alan▼ has 25 variants: Ailean, Ailin, Al▼, Alain, Alair, Aland, Alann, Alano, Alanson, Alen, Alin, Allain, Allan▼, Allayne, Allen▼, Alley, Alleyn, Alleyne, Allie▼, Allin, Allon, Allyn, Alon, Alun and Alyn.

-Alan is a very popular first name for men (#91 out of 1220) and also a very popular surname or last name for all people (#23264 out of 88799).
-(1990 U.S. Census)
+Alan is a very prominent first name for males (#91 out of 1220, Top 7%) and also a very prominent surname for both adults and children (#18551 out of 150436, Top 12%).
+(2000 U.S. Demographics)

 Alan reached its top position of #45 in the U.S. in the 1950s, and is currently at #167.
 (Top Baby Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Al, Alain, Alen, Allan (#656 a year ago), Allen (#349), Allie, Allyn and Elwyn are the prominent varying forms of Alan (#167 a year ago).
 These forms of Alan were popular in the 1950s (usage of 0.76%) and are now much less widespread (usage 0.2%, ▼73.5%), with versions like Alan becoming less trendy.